wix-incubator/obsidian/README.md

   }
 }
 ```

 ### Singleton graphs and providers
 Graphs and Providers can be marked as singletons with the `@Singleton` decorator.
-When a graph is marked as a singleton, when an instance of that graph is requested, Obsidian will reuse the existing instance.
+If a graph is marked as a singleton, when an instance of such graph is requested, Obsidian will reuse the existing instance.
 Graphs that are not annotated with the `@Singleton` decorator will be instantiated each time they are needed for injection.

 Singleton providers are shared between all instances of a graph.